 Once certified, instructors maintain their certifications indefinitely as long as they teach a full session of the seminar at least once per 12 months and follow other guidelines.

 Needs will vary depending on the number of students being taught.
-We restrict enrollment to 40 students per session; 20-30 students is ideal.
+Consider restricting enrollment to 40 students per session; 20-30 students is ideal.

 Each session should have the following available: